fabricior/rsvp-telegram-bot/README.md

 ## About

-Telegram bot to coordinate the attendance to games that require a specific/maximum number of players, such as Five-a-side footbal.
+Telegram bot to coordinate the attendance to games that require a specific/maximum number of players, such as Five-a-side football.
 ## Tech stack

 - NodeJs